 The minerals in hard water can make it difficult for the chemicals in dishwasher detergents to function effectively, so clean dishes may appear spotty.
 If your home has hard water, look for detergents that are sodium-based and formulated to soften hard water.
 Also consider the use of a rinse aid, which will help remove any residue from the dishes.
 Another idea is to place a cup of white vinegar––which functions as a rinse aid––upright on the top rack of your empty dishwasher and run a normal wash cycle.

-Sometimes you remove dishes from the dishwasher and find that they aren’t as clean as you want.
+Sometimes you remove dishes from the dishwasher and find that they aren’t as clean as you expected.
 You may need to spend a few extra seconds preparing your dishes to be cleaned.
 Pre-rinse dishes (no need to scrub!) and make sure large food chunks are removed.
 Also, place items in the dishwasher to allow space between items so that the dishwasher’s spray arms and jets can effectively target all areas.
-Of course, you also don’t want to overfill the dishwasher or put dishes in incorrect areas (such as glassware on the bottom or plates on the top).
+Don’t overfill the dishwasher or put dishes in incorrect areas (such as glassware on the bottom or plates on the top).
 The dishwasher is designed to work with specific dishes and flatware in predetermined locations.

 Our Top Picks